egy1st/zerobytes-mkdocs/docs/index.md

 - Revamped existing processes and developed a new management process, resulting in a 30% increase in team efficiency
 - Reviewed tens of thousands of accounts over my career to spot trends, patterns, and insights in data.
-- Identified impactful findings through data analysis and visualization, boosting overall revenue by 20%.
+- Identified impactful findings through data analysis and visualization, boosting revenue by 20%.
 - Presented analysis conclusions and recommendations clearly to leadership.

 **Computer Instructor** @ Egyptian Tax Authority _(Oct 2019-present)_